-U.S. Senate rejects second Democratic bid for documents in Trump impeachment trial
+U.S. Senate blocks three Democratic bids for documents in Trump impeachment trial

 Democrats want a number of current and former Trump administration officials, including Trump’s former national security adviser John Bolton, to testify.

-“For all of the name-calling and fingerpointing from the president’s counsel, we did not hear a single argument on the merits about why there should not be the documents and witnesses we requested in this trial,” Schumer said.
+“For all of the name-calling and finger-pointing from the president’s counsel, we did not hear a single argument on the merits about why there should not be the documents and witnesses we requested in this trial,” Schumer said.

 Republican senators have not ruled out the possibility of further witness testimony and evidence, with likely votes later in the trial after days of opening arguments and senators’ questions.